RyanFleck/Manuals/content/tools/azure.md

 **IaaS** -- Infrastructure as a Service offers compute, networking, and storage resources on demand, where you take full responsiblity for how your application is deployed and for most of the configuration of the underlying resources.

 **PaaS** -- Platform as a Service is a complete deployment environment.
 It doesn't give access to the VM typically, but will provide a wealth of convenience tools to support the web app development lifecycle.
-Auto deployments from repositories, etc.
+Auto deployments from repositories, etc. _You can upload code here and it will run._ Serverless functions fall into this category but you have even less control of where things run -- you don't need to worry about scaling or the correct performance plan.

+**SaaS** -- Zero control over what's going on under the hood, you just get access to the application.
+Like the Azure Portal, Slack, Office 365.

 ## Core Architectural Components of Azure